By Akunna Ofodu • March 07, 2018•Ms. JD, Conference

 Why did you leave NBC?

-Discuss with us, as a black woman what your experiences working at Big Law?
+Discuss with us, as a black woman what are your experiences working at Big Law?

 Navigating in these Big Boys Clubs can be difficult, did you have any mentors to help you along the way?